dartsim/dartsim.github.io/pages/tutorials/tutorials_manipulator.md

 ```

 Then we'll remove the floor from the first collision group.
 We ignore collisions
-with the floor because, mathemetically speaking, if they are in contact with the
+with the floor because, mathematically speaking, if they are in contact with the
 floor then they register as being in collision.
 But we want the dominoes to be
 in contact with the floor, so this is okay.
 After that the collision detector
 computes if there is a collision between the new domino and the existing things.